 RefWorks v.2, also called Legacy RefWorks, is still available.
 Use this link to access it.
 Bookmark this link in your browser for quick access.

-Remember that the Legacy version will be retired on June 23, 2023!
+Remember that the Legacy version will be shortly after Spring Semester 2023!

 Users should NOT create new Legacy RefWorks accounts.
 Please create an account on New RefWorks instead.
 If you have trouble creating a new account please email us.

-If you already have a Legacy RefWorks account, we recommend that you upgrade to New RefWorks before June 23, 2023.
+If you already have a Legacy RefWorks account, we recommend that you upgrade to New RefWorks as soon as possible.
 You can also use the Export command to back up your citations.
 Then you can import your backup into a New RefWorks account, or into another system such as Zotero or Mendeley.

 Alumni should access RefWorks through the link on our E-Resources for Alumni page.